Everything You Need to Know Criminal Record Checks

 Employers need to be aware of how their hiring practices could affect themselves and other people who work with them.
 They also need to know how they can protect themselves from hiring someone with a criminal record.

-Conclusion And Takeaways: Employer Rights when Hiring Employees with a Criminal History
+Conclusion and Takeaways: Employer Rights when Hiring Employees with a Criminal History

 Employers are allowed to ask about an applicant’s criminal history after they have been offered a job.
 Employers should be aware that federal law does not prohibit them from making hiring decisions based on the applicant’s criminal history.